supershadoe/delta/README.md

 Open up a discussion on [GitHub](https://github.com/supershadoe/delta/discussions/new?category=ideas) or [mail me](mailto:shadoe@shadoe.dev) to enable any language on Crowdin other than the ones already enabled.

+> [!NOTE]
+> By providing translations on Crowdin, you agree that your translated content
+> will be licensed under BSD-3-Clause, similar to the app.

+Signing-off on commits is enforced on GitHub but not on Crowdin and thus, I wanted to make it explicit.

 ### Want to contribute?